What is a Consumer Proposal

 So is a Consumer Proposal worth it?

 So, to summarize, a Consumer Proposal must be administered by Licensed Insolvency Trustees by using provisions of the Bankruptcy and Insolvency Act, but a Proposal is not a Bankruptcy.
 They are separate processes to reduce your debt.
 Each situation is unique, so what happens in one bankruptcy or proposal may not be what happens in the next.
 The only way to know for sure if a Consumer Proposal is right for you, is to speak to a Licensed Insolvency Trustee about your situation.
 Not sure if there is one near you?
 Use the federal tool to find an LIT near you.
-Or Contact below to schedule your free, no obligation consultation.
+Or Contact us to schedule your free, no obligation consultation.